brunov25/openmoney/README.md

 This software implements Michael Linton's Open Money concept.
 User Guide: http://tinyurl.com/lzmhpdc

+Copy config.php.template to config.php and edit the database credentials and admin emails etc

 To learn more about what Open Money is and why you should use it, visit http://openmoney.editme.com/nowofmoney

 # General Public License